newrelic/newrelic-salesforce-exporter/README.md

 Each custom query is encapsulated in an object with a set of optional config keys:

 - `api_ver`: Salesforce API version to use.
 Default `52.0`.
+- `event_type`: New Relic event type to record.
+Default, the event type reported in the response.
 - `timestamp_attr`: Attribute top use as timestamp from the SF response.
 Default `CreatedDate`.
-Ignored for `EvenrLogFile` queries.
+Ignored for `EventLogFile` queries.
 - `rename_timestamp`: If present, the New Relic timestamp attribute will be renamed, from `timestamp` to the provided name.
 The default timestamp will be left empty and will become the time of ingestion.

 The `query` field can contain substitution variables, in the form `{VARIABLE_NAME}`: